 The Education Specialist (EdS) degree provides post-master’s study and is a leadership program preparing individuals to assume a professional role in education administration and supervision.
 It is designed to enhance the academic skill and knowledge base of educational leaders, preparing them to meet the increasingly complex challenges of the 21st century.
 The degree plan requires the completion of 30 semester credits beyond a master’s degree from an accredited graduate institution.

 The Ed.S. degree serves the following three specialty areas:

 The Educational Leadership and Services department offers course work leading to State approval as a Director of Special Education (30 credits) or as a Supervisor of Special Education (12 credits).

-The College of Education is accredited by the National Council for Accreditation of Teacher Education (NCATE).
+The College of Education is fully accredited by the National Council for Accreditation of Teacher Education (NCATE).
 Saginaw Valley State University is approved as a teacher preparation institution by action of the Michigan State Board of Education.
 The Principalship specialty is aligned with the Professional Standards for the Preparation of School Principals (PSPSP).
 Central Office is aligned with the Professional Standards for the Preparation of Central Office Administrators (PSPCOA).
 The Directorship and Supervisor of Special Education programs are aligned with the Council for Exceptional Children (C.E.C.)
 Special Education Standards.